Vector space summands of lower syzygies: Introduction

 \begin{question}[ {\cite[Question 4.3]{trcan}}] If a local ring $R$ is Cohen-Macaulay with canonical module $\omega_R$, does $\m \Ext^{i>0}_R(\omega_R,R)=0$ imply that $R$ is nearly Gorenstein? \end{question}

 Lyle and Maitra~\cite[Example 5.2]{Lyle} showed that the answer to Question~\ref{question20241014a} is negative in general, however, they provided an affirmative answer to this question when $R$ is a local Cohen-Macaulay numerical semigroup ring of minimal multiplicity; see~\cite[Theorem 4.10]{Lyle}.
+The main results of Section~\ref{sec20240911a} are Proposition~\ref{g} and Theorem~\ref{42new}.
 In Section~\ref{sec20240911d} we prove the following theorem which classifies the artinian non-Gorenstein nearly Gorenstein local rings that satisfy the condition $\m E^*=0$ and also provides a necessary condition for $E^*$ to be a $k$-vector space.
 This result shows that, outside of an exceptional case, the condition $\m E^*=0$ implies that a ring is not nearly Gorenstein, and suggests more generally that the dimension of the largest $k$-summand of $E^*$ may be a good numerical measurement of the failure of a ring to be nearly Gorenstein.
-A part of statement~\eqref{int13a} in this result was independently discovered by Lyle and Maitra; see~\cite[Proposition 4.1]{Lyle}. \begin{intthm} The following statements hold: \begin{enumerate}[\rm(a)] \item If $R$ is not Gorenstein, then $\fm^2=0$ if and only if $R$ is nearly Gorenstein and the equality $\m E^*=0$ holds. \item Assume that $R$ is artinian and $\m E^*=0$.
-If $R\cong S/I$, where $(S,\n,k)$ is an artinian Gorenstein local ring and $I$ is an ideal of $S$, then $\n(0:_SI)\subseteq I$. \end{enumerate} \end{intthm}
+A part of statement~\eqref{int13a} in this result was independently discovered by Lyle and Maitra; see~\cite[Proposition 4.1]{Lyle}.

+\begin{intthm} The following statements hold: \begin{enumerate}[\rm(a)] \item If $R$ is not Gorenstein, then $\fm^2=0$ if and only if $R$ is nearly Gorenstein and the equality $\m E^*=0$ holds. \item Assume that $R$ is artinian and $\m E^*=0$.
+If $R\cong S/I$, where $(S,\n,k)$ is an artinian Gorenstein local ring and $I$ is an ideal of $S$, then $\n(0:_SI)\subseteq I$.